H Mart

-The "H" in "H Mart" stands for Han Ah Reum (한아름), a Korean phrase meaning "one arm full of groceries".
-This phrase translates more literally to "spreading both arms to cover" or "armful".
+The "H" in "H Mart" stands for the store's original name, Han Ah Reum (한아름), which means "an armful" in Korean.

 History

-The H Mart chain began in 1982 in Woodside, Queens (퀸스), in New York City (뉴욕), as a small corner grocery store.
-Subsequent H Marts were operated differently from the original one, which maintained the original Han Ah Reum name and signage until it closed in 2020.
+The H Mart chain began in 1982 in Woodside, Queens, in New York City, as a small corner grocery store.
+The original store was opened by Il Yeon Kwon, an immigrant from South Korea, under the name Han Ah Reum.
+Subsequent H Marts were operated differently from the original location, which maintained the original name and signage until it was remodeled in 2023.

 United States

 From 1982 to 1991, the company added 10 stores, mostly in the Northeastern United States.

-In 1997, the company opened its first store in Falls Church, Virginia, in the Washington-Baltimore metropolitan area.
-On October 19, 1998, the chain opened its current headquarters in Lyndhurst in Bergen County (버건군), New Jersey, the U.S. county with the highest Korean population percentage, at 6.9%.
+In 1997, the company opened its first store in the Washington-Baltimore metropolitan area, in Falls Church, Virginia.
+On October 19, 1998, the chain opened its current headquarters in Lyndhurst in Bergen County, New Jersey, the U.S. county with the highest Korean population percentage, at 6.9%.